Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 Any skill check that is intended to deal direct damage against an enemy is considered an attack.
 These are most often Power or Precision checks used to make melee or ranged attacks, respectively.
-Attack skill checks have two special rules when resolving their outcome.

 #### Critical Damage

-If the attack results in a success, the damage dealt increases by `1D6` for every additional 6 rolled.
+If an attack results in a success, the damage dealt increases by `1D6` for every additional 6 rolled.

-#### Weapon Damage

-If the attack results in a failure, the weapon being used takes 1 point of damage (see [2.2 Weapons and Tools](#2.2-Weapons-and-Tools)).

 ### Group Skill Checks